 Coffee, the world's most popular beverage, is known for its stimulating effect and unique taste.

-In a new study measuring telomere length and its relationship to coffee consumption
+In a new study measuring telomere length and its association with coffee consumption

-This data included information on coffee consumption (filtered, instant, and fresh), demographic data, lifestyle, and health.
+This data included information on coffee consumption (general, instant, and filtered), demographic data, lifestyle, and health.

 Key Results: